Non-vanishing of central $L$-values of the Gross family of elliptic curve: Introduction

+We give several comments on Theorem 1.1.
+The implication that $L(A^{(R)}/H, 1) \neq 0$, then $A^{(R)}(H)$ is finite, is a theorem of Coates--Wiles \cite{CW} and its extensions due to Arthaud \cite{A} and Rubin \cite{Ru1}.
+Theorem~\ref{main} provides an infinite family of elliptic curves defined over number fields (not over~$\mathbb{Q}$), with conductors divisible by arbitrarily finitely many primes, such that their $L$-values at $s = 1$ are non-vanishing.
+In fact, we determine the exact $2$-adic valuation of the corresponding algebraic $L$-values.
+As far as we know, the study of the $2$-adic properties of algebraic $L$-values associated to elliptic curves was initiated by Razar~\cite{razar}, and later extended by Zhao~\cite{Zhao1, Zhao2} to elliptic curves over~$\mathbb{Q}$ with conductors divisible by arbitrarily finitely many primes.
+For~$2$-adic aspects of the algebraic derivative values of~$L$-series, see Tian's work on the congruent number problem~\cite{ye} (or \cite{ye2}).

+The implication that $L(A^{(R)}/H, 1) \neq 0$, then both $A^{(R)}(H)$ and $\Sha(A^{(R)}/H)$ are finite follows from the theorem of Gross--Zagier and Kolyvagin.
+Recall that $A$ is a $\mathbb{Q}$-curve and its restriction of scalars is modular, and the relation \eqref{GrR} satisfied by the Hecke characters can be used to show that the curves we deal with appear as quotients of the Jacobian $J_0(N)$ (see \cite{BG}).

+Letting $R=1$ in Theorem~\ref{main}, we obtain~$L(A/H,1)\neq0$, reproving the result of Rohrlich in \cite{Ro1}.
+The key difference is that our result gives the exact valuation at the primes above $\fP$ of the algebraic $L$-value for the base curve, \textit{which provides the crucial initial step in the induction on which the proof of Theorem~\ref{main} relies}.

-Note that, unlike the usual arguments involving Iwasawa theory for odd primes, the above result which is based on developing Iwasawa theory at the prime $2$ gives us the finiteness of the whole Tate--Shafarevich group, not only its $2$-primary part.
-Letting $R=1$ in Theorem \ref{main}, we obtain $L(A/H,1)\neq0$, reproving the result of Rohrlich in \cite{Ro1}.
-For a general $R$, this is also a generalisation of Yang's results without asymptotic conditions.
-We remark that when $q\equiv 7\mod 16$, the above result was proven by John Coates and the second author in \cite{CL}.
+We remark that when $q\equiv 7\mod 16$, the above result was proven by Coates and the second author in \cite{CL}.
 The new part of the theorem thus concerns the case when $q\equiv 15\bmod 16$.
-We stress that this case could not be covered in \cite{CL}, and this is due to the fact that the a corresponding Iwasawa module $X(F_\infty)$ introduced in Section \ref{S5} is trivial in the case $q\equiv 7\mod 16$, but it was proven to be always non-trivial in the case $q\equiv 15\bmod 16$ \cite{JLi}.
+We stress that this case could not be covered in \cite{CL}, and this is due to the fact that the corresponding Iwasawa module $X(F_\infty)$ introduced in Section~\ref{S5} is trivial in the case $q\equiv 7\mod 16$, but it was proven to be always non-trivial in the case $q\equiv 15\bmod 16$ (see \cite{JLi}).
 It is thus essential to obtain a better understanding of this Iwasawa module.

-The module $X(F_\infty)$ is the Pontryagin dual of a certain Selmer group (see Theorem \ref{sel-rel-x}).
-A key method used to prove Theorem \ref{main} is thus a combination of various descents at finite levels and an infinite descent in the setting of Iwasawa theory.
+The module $X(F_\infty)$ is the Pontryagin dual of a certain Selmer group (see Theorem~\ref{sel-rel-x}).
+A key method used to prove Theorem~\ref{main} is thus a combination of various descents at finite levels and an infinite descent in the setting of Iwasawa theory.